Mark Wilson/Getty Images

-“That’s its own disaster waiting to happen,” says Glenn Pomeroy, CEO of the California Earthquake Authority, a nonprofit, privately funded insurer set up by the state government.
+“That’s its own disaster waiting to happen,” says Glenn Pomeroy, chief executive officer of the CEA, a nonprofit, privately funded insurer set up by the state government.

-Here are five things to know about obtaining and benefiting from earthquake insurance.
+Here are five things to know about earthquake insurance.

-No conventional homeowners policy covers direct damage from Earth movement, which includes earthquakes, landslides and sinkholes, says Chris Hackett, director of personal lines policy at the Property Casualty Insurers Association of America.
-Homeowners interested in getting earthquake coverage will either need to see if their current insurer offers a rider on their homeowners policy or search for a separate policy altogether.
+Conventional homeowners policies don’t cover direct damage from earth movement, which includes not only earthquakes, but also landslides and sinkholes, says Chris Hackett, director of personal lines policy at the Property Casualty Insurers Association of America.
+Homeowners wanting earthquake insurance must see if their current insurer offers a rider on their homeowners policy, or search for a separate policy altogether.

 If the price for earthquake insurance is daunting, there are ways to reduce costs.
-For example, the CEA offers a 5 percent discount to California residents who retrofit their existing homes to make them more shake-resistant, Pomeroy says.
+For example, the CEA offers up to a 20 percent discount to California residents who retrofit their existing homes to make them less prone to shake damage, Pomeroy says.
 Such improvements include bolting or bracing the structure to the foundation.
-Homes built after 1979, when stricter building codes were enacted across the state, may also get lower premiums.
+Homes built after 1979, when stricter building codes were enacted across the state, generally draw lower premiums.

 Insurers may offer lower premiums on wood-frame homes versus ones made of brick or masonry, says Hackett.
 Frame homes typically can withstand shaking better, whereas brick or masonry homes aren’t able to flex with the movement and can crack.